freesewing/freesewing/markdown/dev/tutorials/pattern-design/new-design/en.md

 ###### Need help?

-If you run into any issues, join [our chatroom](https://discord.freesewing.org/) and we'll figure it out together.
+If you run into any issues, [join our **#development-help** chat room on on Discord](https://discord.freesewing.org/) and we'll figure it out together.

 </Note>